Dong SEO, et al.

 regular sp<2>carbon film, and is also very thin, that is,

-the bulk material produced contains as few carbon atomic layers as
+the bulk material produced contains as few carbon atomic layers

-in terms of its electronic and optical performance.
-A low number
+quantitatively in terms of its electronic and optical

-of defects leads to a very low film resistance, which can
+performance.
+A low number of defects leads to a very low film

-typically be around 200 Q/sq.
-Defects in the graphene can diminish
+resistance, which can typically be around 200 Q/sq.
+Defects in

-in-plane charge carrier transport which compromises the promising
+which compromises the promising properties required for

-properties required for efficient field-emission, ultra-fast
+efficient field-emission, ultra-fast sensing and

-are highly transparent and have a transmittance of up to 97% which
+highly transparent and have a transmittance of up to 97% which

 is useful for optical displays.